-In Florida we never really experience the depth of winter weather that the rest of the US must endure.
-Consequently we continue drinking iced tea all year round.
-According to USA Tea Council, 85% of Americans choose to drink their tea iced so there is still a lot of iced tea drunk this time of year.
-And as Hot Tea month comes to an end, I want to share a great way to make iced tea that it works really well for us at Local Tea Company.
-We think you will love it too.
+Cold Brewing Loose Leaf Tea.
+In Florida, we never really experience the depth of winter weather that the rest of the US must endure.
+Consequently, we continue drinking iced tea all year round.
+According to the USA Tea Council, 85% of Americans choose to drink their tea iced, so there is still much-iced tea drunk this time of year.

 Cold brewing loose leaf tea is simple and yields consistent results with little effort involved.
-This method of brewing is for true teas, it may work for some herbals but in our experience is not a suitable method for making iced Rooibos as this requires hot water to release flavor.
+This method of brewing is for true teas.
+It may work for some herbals, but our experience is not a suitable method for making iced Rooibos as this requires hot water to release flavor.

-Do not limit yourself to a particular tea.
-We cold brew black, oolong, green and white tea with equally good results.
-You may be surprised at an Earl Grey and even our Lapsang Souchong is excellent cold brewed.
+Please do not limit yourself to a particular tea: we cold brew black, oolong, green and white tea with equally good results.
+You may be surprised at an Earl Grey, and even our Lapsang Souchong is excellent cold brewed.

 Let’s get started.

 - Good water always makes a difference.
-If your local water is heavily contaminated with chlorine this will affect the final taste.
-Choose filtered water for best results.
+If your local water is heavily contaminated with chlorine, this will affect the final taste.
+Choose filtered water for the best results.

-- The quantity of tea will depend on your personal preference but as a guide we use 30gm or around 1 oz of tea per gallon.
-This works out to a teaspoon for 8-10oz of water in case you are making a smaller quantity.
+- The quantity of tea will depend on your personal preference but as a guide.
+We use 30gm or around 1 oz of tea per gallon.
+This works out to a teaspoon for 8-10oz of water if you are making a smaller quantity.
 We suggest you try different measurements and times to achieve the taste you like the best.